tigerconnect/ios-sdk-release/README.md

 ## License

-TigerConnect is available under the MIT license.
-See the LICENSE file for more info.
+TigerConnect is available under a Commercial license, please refer to our [Terms of use](http://www.tigertext.com/developer-terms-of-use/).